wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-nodejs-how-to-use-topics-subscriptions.md

 For an example of setting the environment variables in a configuration file for an Azure Cloud Service, see [Node.js Cloud Service with Storage][].

-For an example of setting the environment variables in the management portal for an Azure Website, see [Node.js Web Application with Storage][].
+For an example of setting the environment variables in the [Azure Management Portal][] for an Azure Website, see [Node.js web site with Storage][].

 ## Create a topic